barichd/brailleorch/borframework.md

 To make enhancements of BMML, we should first map most elements of Musicxml 3.0 or 3.1 to BMML, no matter whether the item has corresponding braille presentation, because braille music code is always under development, and can be flexibly customized.
 Layout information such as page/system/staff sizes and single object position can be ignored, because they are of no use in braille.
 Elements such as instrument changes and percussion beaters must be mapped as common texts but with special indications to reserve future development of BMML to Musicxml conversion.

-Next, we need to create a convertion tool to generate braille according to the elements, and place both elements of musicxml and braille into BMML source using braille music rules.
+Next, we need to create a conversion tool to generate braille according to the elements, and place both elements of musicxml and braille into BMML source using braille music rules.
 Symbols not implemented in braille can be left empty for future development or customizing using the Definition feature under Debugging Mode of the GUI.
 If the generated BMML doesn't contain formatting rules, it should not generate braille, because it needs reposition of elements.
 On the other hand, if initial formatting is changed after transcription, there may  be an additional implementation to store original position of elements to reserve correct reformatting.
 Or we can make an additional copy of BMML which contains the raw mappings to reserve these changes.
 Manually added, deleted or changed items should be marked to let the users choose whether to keep them during reformatting.

 An additional note: Musicxml is formatted as either time-wise or part-wise, and almost all softwares export it as partwise.
 But BMML use part tags to render a quasi time-wise format, because braille music is not part-wise.
 However, we can imitate part-wise in BMML, and insert line breaks or other intermediate objects at certain places.
 This will ease future development of back-translation.